alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

-## How many users scroll to the bottom of guidance pages?
+## How many users scroll to the bottom of a page?

 ### Potential insights

 These explorations could help you to:

-- estimate the proportion of users who reach near the bottom of a page
+- estimate the proportion of users who reach the bottom of a page
 - compare scroll behaviour between device categories
-- assess whether long guidance pages are likely to be fully viewed
+- assess whether longer pages are likely to be fully viewed
 - monitor whether content restructuring changes scroll behaviour